georgelepsaya/file-system-analyzer/README.md

 ## CLI

-Users can provide threshold size in B, KiB, MiB, GiB, TiB or PiB (no unit is specified size assumed to be in B).
+Users can provide threshold size in B, KiB, MiB, GiB, TiB or PiB (if no unit is specified, size is assumed to be in B).
 Sizes will be converted to bytes, since bytes are the primary unit in the tool.
 Analyzer does necessary conversions of output size values when printing them back to users.